yt-project/unyt/docs/usage.rst

   (:math:`\lambda = h/mc`)

 You can convert data to a specific set of units via an equivalency appropriate for the units of the data.
-To see the uquivalencies that are available for an array, use the :meth:`unit_array.list_equivalencies
+To see the equivalencies that are available for an array, use the :meth:`unit_array.list_equivalencies
 <unyt.array.unyt_array.list_equivalencies>` method: